 - Find a community.
 Find a group of like-minded people to hang out with when you arrive at your destination.
 Professional groups like InterNations are great for networking, and joining informal groups like those found on Meetup can be a fun way to find new friends.

 - Learn the language.
 Don’t expect people outside the big cities to speak English.
 In fact, many people inside the big cities don’t speak English!
 To get the most out of your life in Germany, you need to be able to speak some German.
-Try FluentU free for 15 days to learn conversational German through fun and authentic music videos, news reports and audio recordings.
+For an immersive learning experience, FluentU is a video-based German language program with handy learning tools such as interactive subtitles, flashcards and personalized quizzes.

 - Research the best places to live.
 Everyone has different preferences.
 Some people want to go mountain biking every day while others want to go to the hottest dance club every night.
 Because Germany is so diverse, make sure you understand what you’re looking for before moving to a random German city.

 Ulm is great for young professionals looking to secure a job in a small but bustling city.